 |MAE 332||Mechanical Engineering Design I||3|

 It is the policy of the Department of Mechanical and Aerospace Engineering to deny a student eligibility to enroll in program courses after it becomes evident that he or she is either unable or unwilling to maintain reasonable standards of academic achievement.
 Courses in the mechanical engineering major are defined as courses with an MAE prefix.

 - A student will be placed on departmental academic probation whenever his or her major grade point average falls below 2.00 (after six or more hours have been attempted in the major).

-- A student is subject to termination from the program if his or her record shows either of the following:
+- A student is subject to termination from the program if his or her major GPA is below 2.0 AND the semester GPA is below 2.0 in the major at the end of either the Fall or Spring semesters.

 Appeals of termination from the program are in order if extenuating circumstances warrant.
 Appeals are to be made in writing to the chair of the department.
 Once the appeal is submitted, it is considered by the faculty of the department.

 MECHANICAL AND AEROSPACE ENGINEERING Courses